OriginTrail/ReadTheDocs/source/node-setup.rst

 recommend installation on clean system and at least 1GB of RAM (it may work with 512MB and swap file, but 1GB is recommended).

-If you used this automatic installation script, you may proceed to :ref:`node-setup`.
+If you used this automatic installation script, you may proceed to :ref:`configuration-setup`.
 Then you can start the node.

 .. _-manual-prerequisites-installation: